sparrowcode/sparrowcode.io-content/en/tutorials/live-activities.md

 ## Dynamic Island

-The dynamic island has 3 kinds: compact, minimal and expanded.
+The dynamic island has three kinds: compact, minimal and expanded.

 > The corners of the dynamic island are rounded at 44 points.
 This corresponds to the rounding of the TrueDepth camera.